Why does my car stall when I turn on the air conditioner?

 Troubleshooting car air conditioning problems

-Is your car stalling when you turn the A/C on?
+Is your car stalling when you turn on the AC?

 This is the last thing you want when rushing to work in the morning, not to mention in the harsh Australian summer.
 So why is this happening?